ga-wdi-exercises/game_of_thrones/README.md

 - Add views and controllers.

-## User Authentication
+## Bonus: User Authentication

-Once you have completed all of the above and implemented full CRUD functionality for Houses and Characters, add a third User model using Devise.
+Once -- **and only** -- after you have completed all of the above and implemented full CRUD functionality for Houses and Characters, add a third User model using Devise.

 - You should be able to sign up, sign in and sign out of the app
 - Only logged-in users should be able to create a House or Character